 Through datacasting partnerships, with agencies such as the Department of Homeland Security, public television stations are able to customize their infrastructure and broadcasting spectrum to securely transmit essential encrypted information to first responders in the field in real time without the capacity constraints of traditional mobile or broadband delivery.

-To provide critical nationwide support to first responders, public television stations have committed 1 Megabit per second of spectrum to support the First Responder Network Authority (FirstNet).
+To provide critical nationwide support to first responders, public television stations have committed 1 Megabit per second of spectrum for datacasting for the First Responder Network Authority (FirstNet).